ChayanikaMisra/ChayanikaMisra/README.md

-Here’s a more polished and professional version of your GitHub README-style introduction, incorporating your 6 years of experience, Imperial MBA journey, scholarship, and current entrepreneurial focus — while keeping it friendly and personal:

----

 ### Hi there, I'm Chayanika 👋

 ## 👩‍💻 Software Developer | 🧠 Tech Blogger | 🎓 Incoming MBA at Imperial College London